 Transurethral bladder tumor resection (TURBT).
 This procedure is used for diagnosis and staging, as well as treatment.
-During TURBT, a surgeon inserts a cystoscope (see the Diagnosis section) through the urethra into the bladder and removes the tumor using a tool with a small wire loop or using a laser or fulguration (high-energy electricity).
-The patient is given medication to block the awareness of pain, known as an anesthetic.
+During TURBT, a surgeon inserts a cystoscope through the urethra into the bladder.
+The surgeon then removes the tumor using a tool with a small wire loop, a laser, or fulguration (high-energy electricity).
+The patient is given medication to block the awareness of pain, known as an anesthetic, before the procedure begins.

-For patients with non-muscle-invasive bladder cancer, TURBT may be able to eliminate the cancer.
-However, the doctor may recommend additional treatments to prevent cancer recurrence, such as intravesical (into the bladder) chemotherapy or immunotherapy (see below).
-For patients with muscle-invasive bladder cancer, additional treatments involving surgery to remove the bladder or, less commonly, radiation therapy are necessary.
+For people with non-muscle-invasive bladder cancer, TURBT may be able to eliminate the cancer.
+However, the doctor may recommend additional treatments to prevent cancer recurrence, such as intravesical chemotherapy or immunotherapy (see below).
+For people with muscle-invasive bladder cancer, additional treatments involving surgery to remove the bladder or, less commonly, radiation therapy are usually recommended.

 During a laparoscopic or robotic cystectomy, the surgeon makes several small incisions (cuts) instead of the one larger incision used for traditional surgery.
 The surgeon then uses telescoping equipment with or without robotic assistance to remove the bladder.
 The surgeon must make an incision to remove the bladder and surrounding tissue.
 This type of operation requires a surgeon who is very experienced in minimally invasive surgery.
 Several studies are still in progress to determine whether laparoscopic or robotic cystectomy is as safe as the standard surgery and whether it is able to eliminate bladder cancer as successfully as standard surgery.

 Urinary diversion.
-If the bladder is removed, the doctor will create a new way to pass urine out of the body by using a section of the small intestine or colon to divert urine to a stoma or ostomy (an opening) on the outside of the body.
-The patient will need to wear a bag attached to the stoma to collect and drain urine.
+If the bladder is removed, the doctor will create a new way to pass urine out of the body.
+One way to do this is to use a section of the small intestine or colon to divert urine to a stoma or ostomy (an opening) on the outside of the body.
+The patient then must wear a bag attached to the stoma to collect and drain urine.